Mart510/StockR2/README.md

 ## Revisiting an old project with what I have now

-# This is the Backend side of StockR2
+# This is the Backend side of StockR2 - Currently deployed to a VPS
 ![Untitled-2024-02-23-1026](https://github.com/user-attachments/assets/129cc4d5-25df-41a1-bbae-ff9e24fff80d)